Where do I enter the building for worship? Answer

 What is a rector?
 A parish?
 A vestry?
 Answer

 A rector is the chief priest at a parish; he or she is responsible for worship and the spiritual care and formation of God's people in a given parish.
-The Rev. Barkley Thompson was recently called to be dean of Christ Church Cathedral in Houston, Texas.
-Vestry, clergy, staff, and lay leadership are working closely together to continue the work of the Gospel in this place.
-The Rev. Dr. Wesley Smith is our Interim Rector and came to St. John's in May 2013.
-Because St. John's is a large parish family, we also have 2 additional Associate Rectors, an Assisting Priest, and an ordained Deacon on the Clergy Staff.
+The Rev. Eric Long is our Rector and he came to St. John's in August of 2014.
+Because St. John's is a large parish family, we also have 2 additional associate rectors and an assisting priest.
 A parish is another name for a worshipping, learning, and serving community that gathers together weekly for Eucharist in order to be the Body of Christ in the world.
 A vestry is a group of elected lay people (people who are not ordained) who serve as spiritual leaders and make financial decisions for the parish.
 Meet St. John's vestry here.

 Why do Episcopalians have Holy Eucharist, often called Holy Communion or the Lord's Supper, every Sunday?
 Answer